-EDF Energy have now put in their application to build these vast nuclear reactors will shortly be examined by the Planning Inspectorate.
+EDF Energy's application to build these vast nuclear reactors will shortly be examined by the Planning Inspectorate.
 They would be right within our tranquil Area of Outstanding Natural Beauty.
 Please help us to fight this monstrosity.

 The two massive reactors for Sizewell C nuclear power station with four-lane access road would be built directly on the NE of Sizewell Marshes Site of Special Scientific Interest (SSSI).
 This is supposed to be protected and designated for its flowering fen meadow, now a rare habitat.
 Moreover, the whole of the main development site would be in Suffolk Coast and Heaths Area of Outstanding Natural Beauty (AONB), designated for its beauty of landscape and tranquillity.
 Instead of quiet beauty we would have one of the biggest building sites in Europe, lasting for at least 12 years, and looking like the above.
 Please help us to save our wonderful coast with its rare wildlife!

 The examination process

 Please help us stop this hideous monster and tell EDF that Sizewell C is not wanted and that we, the public, do not wish to pay for it through the promised RAB model.